Chitwan54/Recommender-System/README.md

 ![image](https://user-images.githubusercontent.com/69714874/126201526-7a64a0d2-280f-4c3a-b667-37fdb6b62cbb.png)

-2) Technology used: Python, Machine Learning, Apache Spark, and Open-source libraries
+2) **Technology used**: Python, Machine Learning, Apache Spark, and Open-source libraries

 The Repository contains the following:
 1) Jupyter Notebook containing the solution(code) to the problem statement.